Proxlight/Gradient-Generator/README.md

 ## 💡 Introduction

-<b>Gradient Generator</b> is a python tool that lets you create amazing gradient within seconds, It uses Eel module.
+<b>Gradient Generator</b> is a python tool that lets you create amazing gradient within seconds, It uses Eel module at backend.
 <br>

 ## ☄️  Advantages of <b>CREATE</b>